 Complementary and alternative medicine (also known as CAM) is being studied and even offered at some of the world’s most prestigious medical centers.
 CAM approaches to pain include, but are not limited to:

 - Deep relaxation

 How Should I Go About Building a Pain Treatment Plan?

-To build your multimodal treatment plan, simply combine the conventional medicine (medication, surgery, physical and rehabilitative therapy) with natural and CAM approaches (diet, exercise, relaxation, massage, acupuncture, and so on) that work for you—keeping in mind that the benefits of any therapy you try should outweigh its risks.
+To build your multimodal treatment plan, simply combine the conventional medicine (medication, surgery, physical and rehabilitative therapy) with natural and CAM approaches (anti-inflammatory diet, exercise, relaxation, massage, acupuncture, and so on) that work for you—keeping in mind that the benefits of any therapy you try should outweigh its risks.